darmou/uav_search/README.md

 * flight speed [m/s] (1 m/s?)
 * flight height-above-ground [m] (30m?)
 * camera tilt [º] [0º?]
-    * range: [-45,45]?
+    - range: [-45,45]?
 [0,45]?
 [0,90]?
-    * resolution: 1º, 5º, 15º?
+    - resolution: 1º, 5º, 15º?
 * launch point (lat/lon)
 * landing point (lat/lon) (start point?)
 * _Camera FOV as radius or angle or ...?_
     - W is an abstract measure, but we have a path
     - So we can approximate a lateral range curve
     - If we know something about camera footprint

 ## Search Region
 * Bounding polygon — UAV must stay within
-  * Vertices as lat/lon
+    - Vertices as lat/lon
 * List of Subregions each with:
-  * Vertices of geopolygon (lat/lon)
+    - Vertices of geopolygon (lat/lon)
-  * Area [m^2] (though could be calculated from geopoly)
+    - Area [m^2] (could be calculated from geopoly)
-  * W for this UAV / altitude / speed [m]
+    - W for this UAV / altitude / speed [m]
-  * PSR - probable success rate [Hz, ie 1/s]
+    - PSR - probable success rate - [Hz, ie 1/s]
-  * POA - probability of area [nonnegative float] (though could be calculated
+    - POA - probability of area - [nonnegative float].  (could be calculated from as (PSR * A) / (W*v)
-$$POA = PSR*A / (W*v)$$)

 ## Sweep Widths
 * If we assume a single UAV-altitude-speed-tilt then:
     * one W for each region
     * can be sent as part of region or as a table under UAV
 * If we assume multiple UAVs each with fixed altitude-speed-tilt:
     * Then a UAV-by-region table of Ws
     * Maybe better to think of as a separate object
 * If we allow choice of best altitude/speed/tilt per UAV
     * Then we need to extend SORAL to handle mutual exclusivity
     * And would have to supply larger tables

 # The output:
 A path of geocoordinates.
-Elements need to specify longitude and latitude
+Elements need to specify longitude and latitude.

+**TODO: add detail here**

-High level overview of how we approached the problem:
+# High level overview of how we approached the problem:

-   SORAL is a package which will tell us how much time to spend searching in each geopolygon.
+We can use [SORAL](https://github.com/ctwardy/soral) to determine the total _amount_ of time to spend in each region.
+Our task is to find the path that gets as close as possible to the probability of success from the ideal SORAL plan.

+## Noah writes:

-   We are assuming that we will search each geopolygon so this is very similar to the travelling salesman problem
-      Our approximation for the order from which to search geopolygons is just based on which is currently unvisited and closest.
-      It's the greedy solution to the TSP.
+We are assuming that we will search each geopolygon so this is very similar to the travelling salesman problem.
+Our approximation for the order from which to search geopolygons is just based on which is currently unvisited and closest: it's the greedy solution to the TSP.

-   When we visit a given geopolygon we have a few high level steps:
-      First we want our resource to travel to some point within the polygon.
+When we visit a given geopolygon we have a few high level steps: First we want our resource to travel to some point within the polygon.
 Doesn't really matter where so we just choose the closest point.
-      Until our resouce has exhausted the time available, it does the following steps:
+Then, until our resouce has exhausted the time available, it does the following steps:

 1. compute some random point in our polygon
 2. use hill climbing repeatedly to find a point that has been "less" explored (so higher probability target is there)
 3. travel to it, exploring points in our polygon as we travel
 4. repeat

-# So what we're doing is:
+### So what we're doing is:

 1. select the closest unvisited geopolygon
 2. explore that geopolygon for some period of time that's determined by SORAL